Scattering of rough solutions of the nonlinear Klein-Gordon equations in 3D: Ideas

+where we substitute the energy $E$ in (\ref{Eqn:TowerTypeBoundE}) for the initial size of the mollified energy, i.e $C_{in,1} N^{2(1-s)} A^{p+1}$ by Proposition \ref{Prop:EstInitMolNrj}.
+The variation of the mollified energy is then estimated by iteration of the almost conservation law (see Proposition \ref{Prop:Acl}) on intervals such that the target norm is small (see Proposition \ref{prop:LocalBd}), using (\ref{Eqn:TowerTypeBoundEIu}).
+One gets, roughly speaking, a variation of the form

+In order to satisfy our condition, one must make $Var$ small compare with the initial size of the mollified energy: it is natural to choose $(N,s)$ such that

-Lastly we deal with quantities that are not conserved.
-This implies that we have to modify significantly the induction on energy method designed in \cite{bourgjams}, in order to establish a finite bound of $\| Iu \|_{L_{t}^{2(p-1)-} L_{x}^{2(p-1)+}}$.
-In particular, we design a relation that allows to control not only $\| Iw \|_{L_{t}^{2(p-1)-} L_{x}^{2(p-1)+}}$ but also $\sup_{t \in \mathbb{R}} E(Iw)$ (with $w$ solution of (\ref{Eqn:NlkgWdat}) ), assuming that we control the mollified energy of $w$ at one time (see the definition of $\mathcal{P}_{C,Q}(l)$, just below (\ref{Eqn:NControlVar})) and the goal is to prove that this relation is true for large levels of mollified energy at one time by induction, using the small mollified energy (at one time) theory: see Proposition \ref{prop:EstSmallNrj}.
-Also, one has to make sure that the methods of concentration, combined with the Almost Morawetz-Strauss estimate, allow to make the mollified energy decrease at one time at a non-decreasing rate if the $L_{t}^{2(p-1)-} L_{x}^{2(p-1)+}$ norm of the solutions is large, in order to reach the small energy level and apply the small energy theory (see Proposition \ref{prop:EstSmallNrj}).
-In order to do that, we have to prove that the variation of the mollified energy is small enough in order to construct a solution of which the mollified energy is smaller than the initial one by a nontrivial amount ( $(N^{s-1} \eta_{1} A^{-1})^{\alpha}$, see for example (\ref{Eqn:SepMolNrj}) ), and this is why we introduce the parameter $\beta$: see (\ref{Eqn:DefBeta}), (\ref{Eqn:MakeDecr}) and (\ref{IneqChainNrj}).
-The remainder of the argument is based upon a modification of arguments in \cite{nakanash1,nakanash2}, modulo errors.
+and $N:= N(A) $ a large number depending on $A$. \\ \\ Theorem \ref{Thm:Scat} is proved in Section \ref{Sec:ProofThm}.
+The proof is based upon a modification of the method of induction on levels of the conserved energy for data in the energy space that is designed in \cite{bourgjams}.
+Indeed, since the mollified energy is not conserved, we have to modify significantly this method.
+In particular, we design a relation that allows to control not only the target norm but also the mollified energy of a solution of (\ref{Eqn:NlkgWdat}), assuming that we control its mollified energy at one time: see the definition of $\mathcal{P}(l)$.
+Then we prove that this relation is true for large levels of mollified energy at one time by induction, using the small mollified energy at one time theory (see Proposition \ref{prop:EstSmallNrj}).
+Also, we have to make sure that we can make the mollified energy decrease at one time at a non-decreasing rate, in order to reach the small mollified energy level and apply the small mollified energy theory: this is done by introducing the parameters $c_{6}$ and $\alpha_{10}$ in order to make the variation of the mollified energy small enough.
+The proof of Theorem \ref{Thm:Scat} relies upon some propositions that we prove in the other sections.
+In Section \ref{Sec:LocalBd}, we prove some local bounds: these bounds, combined with Proposition \ref{Prop:Acl} (resp.
+Proposition \ref{Prop:AlmMor}), allow to estimate by iteration the variation of the mollified energy (resp. an ``Almost Morawetz-Strauss estimate'') on an arbitrarily long-time interval.
+In Section \ref{Sec:SepLocMol} and Section \ref{Sec:ProofPerturb} we modify arguments of \cite{bourgjams,nakanash1,nakanash2} to separate the localized mollified energy and prove a perturbation result.
+Notice that throughout these sections, the multiplier $I$ does not commute with the nonlinearity, and one has to prove some commutator estimates, i.e estimates involving the commutator $I(F(f)) - F(If)$: these estimates are proved in Appendix $A$.